 Overview | Residencies | Sample Presentations

 Thank you for your interest in my school enrichment programs.
 Although teaching commitments, research trips, and writing deadlines limit the number of schools I can visit each year, I do adore my time with students and I would love to find a way to work with yours!
-Please review the program information below and contact me using the form at the bottom of this page if you’d like to talk over the possibilities.
+Please review the program information below and contact me by email (loreegriffinburns [at] yahoo [dot] com) if you’d like to talk over the possibilities.
 If we can’t schedule something for the upcoming year, perhaps we can look ahead to the next one.

 - A day-long school visit generally includes up to four classroom or assembly presentations.